alexmenjivar/would-you-rather/README.md

 * Move to rhe directory `cd would-you-rather`
 * Install all project dependencies with `npm install`
 * Start the development server with `npm start`

+## Important

+The project uses 2 third-party libraries that use deprecated lifecycle method (componentWillReceiveProps) and generate some warnings when the app runs.
+To fix this, is require to change the key and function `componentWillReceiveProps` to `UNSAFE_componentWillReceiveProps` in the following files:
+* project-dir/node_modules/react-redux-loading/build/loading_bar.js
+* project-dir/node_modules/rc-animate/Animate.js